tldr-pages/tldr/pages/linux/ifup.md

 # ifup

-> Tool used to bring up interfaces.
+> Tool used to enable network interfaces, allowing it to transfer data.

 - Bring up interface eth0: